-Check dams are used to reduce the velocity of concentrated flow and dissipate energy.
+Construction of check dams across a swale or ditch are used to reduce the velocity of concentrated flow and dissipate energy at the check dam.

 - Use check dams where temporary channels or permanent channels are not yet vegetated, channel lining is infeasible, and velocity checks are required. - Check dams may not be placed in streams unless approved by the State Department of Fish and Wildlife.
 Check dams may not be placed in wetlands without approval from Thurston County and/or another applicable permitting agency. - Do not place check dams below the expected backwater from any salmonid bearing water between October 1 and May 31 to ensure that there is no loss of high flow refuge habitat for overwintering juvenile salmonids and emergent salmonid fry.